Building Resources And Nurturing Community Health and Environmental Stewardship

 Team members learn forestry and horticulture skills including tree and natural resource management, urban agriculture, community forestry and building schoolyard habitats.
 The program meets 10 hours per week during the school year and 25 hours per week during the summer.

 Hands-on environmental education lessons enhance team members’ respect for nature and nurture their future interest in environmental stewardship activities.
 Recreation is also an important part of the program, and participants have the opportunity to try new activities including riding a zip-line, rock climbing, canoeing and tent camping.

-This is an hourly paid position.
-The program also provides uniforms, lunch and transportation.
-All BRANCHES participants receive Junior Forester certification at the program’s conclusion.
-If you're interested in learning more, please email Nicole McDaniels or call her at (410) 448-5663, ext 129.
+The BRANCHES program is an hourly paid position, and it provides uniforms, lunch and transportation to team members.
+All participants receive Junior Forester certification at the program’s conclusion.
+To learn more, please email Nicole McDaniels or call her at (410) 448-5663 ext 129.

 BRANCHES is supported by a Community Development Block Grant, as well as the Housing Authority of Baltimore City, the Mayor’s Office of Employment and Development and the National Park Service.